-The electron triggers this phenomenon and emits the phonon energy around 62 meV, leading to g-type intervalley scattering.
-Further, another saddle point in the $\mathrm{HfO_2}$ case under the low temperature at an electric field $\mathrm{\sim\mathrm{1.0 \times 10^{4}}}$\,$\mathrm{V/cm}$ is due to the occurrence of intervalley scattering, in which the electron emits the phonon energy around 19 meV (g-type and f-type intervalley scattering).
+In this field range, carriers gain sufficient kinetic energy to emit g-type intervalley phonons with an energy of approximately 62 meV, resulting in enhanced g-type intervalley scattering.
+At lower electric fields preceding the main peak in the low-temperature $\mathrm{HfO_2}$ case, the remote phonon emission (emi) event ratio increases noticeably and is correlated with the shoulder-like feature in the velocity curve.
+The carrier population fractions and average carrier kinetic energies at representative electric fields are examined in the Supplementary Information (Fig.~S2).
+At $\mathrm{5.0 \times 10^{4}}$\,$\mathrm{V/cm}$, the average carrier kinetic energies reach the energy range of several equivalent intervalley phonon modes listed in Table~S1, indicating that intervalley phonon emission can start to contribute in this field range.
+At $\mathrm{2.0 \times 10^{5}}$\,$\mathrm{V/cm}$, the higher carrier energies and broader X-subband population redistribution support the enhanced intervalley emission in the main high-field peak region.
+The extracted low-field and high-field transport parameters at 4K are summarized in Table~\ref{tab:summary_4K}.